3. Understanding Spatial Indexes

 distance = spherical_distance(-2.79, 54.04, -2.75, 54.10)

-This will calculate the distance between -2.79, 54.04
+This will calculate the distance between -2.79, 54.04 and -2.75, 54.10 and store the result in a variable called distance.

-Constructing the function
+Constructing a function

 Let’s break that function definition down a little: